sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ### 1.2.
 Using string concatenation
 We can also print multiple values using one statement with string interpolation.
-String interpolation requires us to have the same types (`string`) for all values to print to `stdout`.
+String interpolation requires us to have the same types, `string`, for all values to print to `stdout`.

 If we have different data types, we must cast them when printing them:

 ##### **Code**
 ```Elixir